Delete search term

 Method

-To communicate the findings to a broader children audience, a knowledge translation tool targetting children will be produced in collaboration with family partners.
+To communicate the findings to a broader children audience, a knowledge translation tool targetting children was produced in collaboration with family partners.

 Keywords: Narrative, Siblings, Cerebral Palsy, Occupation, Everyday Life, Knowledge Translation, Family Involvement